Do Current Language Models Support Code Intelligence for R Programming Language?: Results

 \subsubsection{Method Name Prediction}

-Table~\ref{tab:RQ3_name} represents the results for method name prediction in intra- and cross-project setting.
-The results highlight the consistent trend observed in prior studies involving intra and cross-project setting~\cite{cross}.
+Table~\ref{tab:RQ3_name} represents the results for method name prediction in intra- and cross-project settings.
+The results highlight the consistent trend observed in prior studies involving intra and cross-project settings~\cite{cross}.
 Models generally perform better in intra-project settings compared to cross-project settings.
 This pattern is evident across all four models when applied to the R programming datasets.

-In the cross-project training scenario for R\textsubscript{Combine}, CodeT5 achieved the highest prediction accuracy with a score of $0.20$, followed closely by UniXcoder at $0.19$.
+In the cross-project training scenario for R\textsubscript{Combine}, CodeT5 achieved the highest prediction accuracy with a score of $0.20$, followed closely by UniXCoder at $0.19$.
 CodeBERT and GraphCodeBERT lagged slightly behind, with scores of $0.17$ and $0.18$, respectively.

 In the intra-project training context, the performance improved overall, with the best result again coming from CodeT5, which reached $0.30$.
-Both CodeBERT and GraphCodeBERT scored equally at $0.27$, while UniXcoder recorded a lower score of $0.19$.
+Both CodeBERT and GraphCodeBERT scored equally at $0.27$, while UniXCoder recorded a lower score of $0.19$.
 There is a notable improvement in performance when moving from cross-project to intra-project training for R\textsubscript{Combine}, with scores increasing by 0.10 for CodeBERT and GraphCodeBERT, and CodeT5.
 CodeT5 shows the best performance with R\textsubscript{Combine} in both settings.

 In the intra-project setting, where the model is trained and tested on data from the same project, the F1 scores are significantly higher across all datasets and models.
 For instance, CodeT5 achieves an F1 score of 0.30 on the R\textsubscript{Base} dataset, compared to 0.19 in the cross-project setting.
 Similarly, UniXCoder's performance on the R\textsubscript{Base} dataset jumps from 0.11 in the cross-project setting to 0.20 in the intra-project setting.
 This improved performance indicates that models can better capture the idiosyncrasies and specific coding practices within a single project, leading to more accurate predictions.